TheOnlyRou/TheOnlyRou/README.md

   - I love using technology to solve any & all problems I face.
 I am an avid learner and I always want to improve.

-  - I love fixing broken systems, and improving upon inefficient ones.
+  - I love fixing broken systems, and improving inefficient ones.

-  - I am mainly interested in Internet of Things (IoT) and the subsequent technologies that benefit that field, but I'm always open to explore new stuff.
+  - I am mainly interested in Internet of Things (IoT) and all relevant technologies that serve that field, but I'm always open to explore new areas of knowledge.

   - In my free time, I enjoy playing video games, or freelance graphic designing.